top of page

 This disappearing act would probably frustrate anyone and it frustrates Dr. Kenneth Hughes and his office staff to no end.
 Should you actually get a person by phone or email they will usually start with several questions before even considering paying the small consultation fee.
 They want to extract as much information as possible without any respect for anyone else’s time.
 On top of the endless questions, the office staff usually encounters quite a few unreasonable people who yell at them about why there is a consultation fee.
 Some will argue about why they know what must be done despite never having received a consultation with Dr. Kenneth Hughes.

 Remember that no one at Hughes Plastic Surgery is actively recruiting anyone and we never send emails or call patients to ask about those procedures.
-These patietns are sending inquiries through the website or calling the office directly.
+These patients are sending inquiries through the website or calling the office directly.
 So it is sometimes hard to fathom why a patient could somehow get upset that we are responding to them or asking them if they’re interested in moving forward with a procedure or something of that nature.
 However, this happens all the time.

 If a patient is not interested in a procedure, he or she can just simply tell us that.
 This certainly saves Dr. Hughes‘s office staff a lot of time with all of the misspent time on emails and phone calls that fall on deaf ears.
 Certainly, the goal is not to deal with people who do not want to have a procedure.
 There are plenty of people who do want to have a procedure.
 The doctor wants to focus on those patients.
-And, actually, all of these other patients who are asking unending questions who will never have the surgery only serve to disenfranchise the office staff and take away fromthe office's ability to help those patients who truly need the attention.
+And, actually, all of these other patients who are asking unending questions who will never have the surgery only serve to disenfranchise the office staff and take away from the office staff's ability to help those patients who truly need the attention.

 Nonetheless, there will be patients who will claim to call in and schedule a procedure only to find out later that they have not scheduled.
-They will say that they will schedule in the future only so that you can read their MRIs or write to their insurance companies or give doctors' excuses for work, or give doctor's excuses for travel, get help with visas to enter the United States.
+They will say that they will schedule in the future only so that you can read their MRIs or write to their insurance companies or give doctors' excuses for work, or give doctor's excuses for travel, or get help with visas to enter the United States.
 These are just examples and do not even scratch the surface.
 The number of disingenuous people is truly astonishing.

 Dr. Hughes could probably list several thousand different ways patients try to manipulate doctor and staff in the plastic surgery realm.
 Once the patient schedules for surgery then all of the labs have to be done as well as medical clearance.
-This is where you ge further stratification of patients.
+This is where you get further stratification of patients.
 Some of the patients, after scheduling the surgery, will want to back out of the surgery, because they have buyers remorse or want to spend the money for something else.
 So, at this point, they become impossible to reach by phone or email, despite calling the office dozens of times in the previous few weeks and asking Dr. Hughes hundreds of questions.
 In this manner, they can they think that they can avoid paying the fees for surgery for which they are obligated as these types of cancellations within the month of surgery lead to huge losses to any business.

 Another method that is frequently employed is to find some type of illness.
 This has become particularly prevalent during the time of Covid as everyone just says they have Covid even though they supply no documentation of any positive test.
 Some have used the excuse that it is not safe to get surgery during COVID, as though they possess the knowledge necessary to make that determination.